AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object-types-available-for-each-workfront-action-module).
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#object-types-available-for-each-workfront-action-module).

 +++

-### Searches {#searches}
+### Searches

 <!--
 * [Read Related Records](#read-related-records)